reaper699/lisk-docs/APIReference.md

 ```

 ### Launch dapp
-It will launch dapp on your node.
+Launches a dapp by id on the requested node.

 POST `/api/dapps/launch`

 **Request**
 ```
 {
-  "id": "id of dapp to launch",
+  "id": "dapp id to launch",
-  "params": "params to launch dapp, not required, array" }
+  "params": "dapp launch params, not required, array" }
 ```
 **Response**